-The present syntax supported by the .measure command in WRspice is a super set of the previous syntax cases, which are shown below.
+The present syntax supported by the measure command and .measure lines in WRspice is a superset of the previous syntax cases, which are shown below.
 These should all work in the present system.

 Form 1:

 trig|targ at=value

 Form 1 is straightforward; the interval starts (trig) or ends (targ) at value.
 Value must be within the simulation range of the scale variable (e.g., time in transient analysis).